stockhuman/tpw-data/README.md

 This rating, like other subjective categories, serves more to give an impression of a site than to affix a specific meaning by virtue of numerated values.

 #### subj_conspiracy `(0 - 10)`
 How often does a publication suggest, promote, invent  or otherwise endorse conspiracy theories?
-Like the pseudoscience rating, publications that explitly cover the aesthetics or meaning of conspiracy theories in an academic or journalistic meta context do not necessarily exist on this scale.
+Like the pseudoscience rating, publications that explitly cover the aesthetics or meaning of conspiracy theories in an academic or journalistic meta-context do not necessarily exist on this scale.

 This rating serves as an indicator of the severity and frequency of any conspiracy theories promoted by the organisation.
-Theories that advocate for genocide and either promote or act as plausible deniability for human rights abuses are rated more harshly. _Maintaining any of the following theories or patterns as fact constitutes an automatic 8 or above:_ Genocide or war crimes denial (apply `state-owned` tag when applicable), genetic inferiority or supremacy of any peoples, and the Great Replacement Theory.
+Theories that advocate for genocide and either promote or act as plausible deniability for human rights abuses are rated more harshly. _Maintaining any of the following theories or patterns as fact constitutes an automatic 8 or above:_ Genocide or war crimes denial (apply `state-owned` tag when applicable), genetic inferiority or supremacy of any peoples, and the Great Replacement Theory (and similar racialized conflict meta-theories).

 This rating, like other subjective categories, serves more to give an impression of a site than to affix a specific meaning by virtue of numerated values.